hjkmines/algorithms-datastructure-challenges/README.md

 1. What is the difference between two-way and one-way binding?
 What are common frameworks that use these.

 1. What is Unit Testing?
 What are some unit testing tools you use on a day-to-day basis?
 What is it important to unit test your code?

+1. What are the four pillars that make up OOP?
+Give a code example of each pillar.

+1. What does it mean when something is non-blocking such as Node.js?

+1. What is the virtual DOM and why is it considered more efficient than utilizing the actual DOM?

+1. What is the difference between SQL and NoSQL.
+Why use one for the other?